mohsinulhaq/react-popper-tooltip/README.md

 ## Styling

 With react-popper-tooltip, you can use CSS, LESS, SASS, or any CSS-in-JS library you're already using in your project.
-However, we supply a minimal CSS-file file you can use for a quick start or as a reference to create your own styles.
+However, we supply a minimal CSS-file file you can use for a quick start or as a reference to create your styles.

 Use `import 'react-popper-tooltip/src/styles.css';` to import it into your project.
-Add classes `tooltip-container` and `tooltip-arrow` to the tooltip container and arrow accordingly.
+Add classes `tooltip-container` and `tooltip-arrow` to the tooltip container and arrow element accordingly.

 When the tooltip is displayed, react-popper-tooltip adds some attributes to the tooltip container.
 You can use them in your CSS in specific scenatios.